 Have you ever noticed how sometimes when you’re having a long luxurious shower, the spray jets start to squirt in every direction but down?

-If you live in a hard water area, then you probably have particles of limescale blocking the shower.
-If you live in a soft water area, then the blockages may be caused by particles of rust or grit that have found their way into your water system.
+If you live in a hard water area, then you probably have particles of limescale blocking the shower spray holes.
+If you live in a soft water area, then the blockages might be caused by particles of rust, dust, or grit

 Believe it or not, this is a very common situation to find yourself in, especially if you have a loft mounted cold water header tank.
-Lofts are very dirty places and all kinds of stuff can fall into the tank.
-Open the tank lid and you might find bits of fibreglass insulation or pieces of grit and dust.
+Lofts are very dirty places and all kinds of things can fall into the tank.
+Open the tank lid and you might find bits of fibreglass insulation or grit and dust.
 In fact, just about anything that finds its way into the tank will eventually appear at one of the hot water outlets.

 So, in this article, we’re going to learn how to remove limescale from your shower head and hose.
-And if you live in a soft water area, then you’ll learn how to clean the showerhead of all the bits of grit and rubbish that swim around in your hot water system.
+And if you live in a soft water area, then you’ll learn how to clean the shower head of all the bits of grit and rubbish that swim around in your hot water system.

 Apart from installing a water conditioner to remove the calcium ions when the water enters your house, you haven’t got a lot of choices when it comes to preventing limescale buildup.

-Today, though, we’re talking exclusively about showerheads and their associated fittings.
+Today, though, we’re talking exclusively about shower heads and their associated fittings.

 For best results leave the fittings to soak overnight.

-Cleaning a shower hose
+Cleaning a Shower Hose

 Always wear protective waterproof gloves and cover as much of your skin as possible.
 Even if you haven’t got any broken skin, prolonged contact with vinegar can cause all kinds of skin problems.

-Don’t forget to wear splash proof safety spectacles to protect your eyes.
+Don’t forget to wear splashproof safety spectacles to protect your eyes.

 Vinegar fumes can be overpowering, especially if it’s hot vinegar.
 So, ventilate the room and wear appropriate breathing protection.